uq-group/codes/Readme.md

 }
 ```

-Folder of "PI-GANO-main" contains the implementation of Physics-Informed Geometry-Aware Neural Operator.
+Folder of "PI-GANO" contains the implementation of Physics-Informed Geometry-Aware Neural Operator.
 If you think that the work of the PI-GANO is useful in your research, please consider citing our paper in your manuscript:
 ```
 @misc{zhong2024physicsinformedgeometryawareneuraloperator,
       title={Physics-Informed Geometry-Aware Neural Operator},